Review of my stay in the 38-bed dorm room at the Kex Hostel in Reykjavik in Iceland.

 I was happy to visit the Perlan Natural History Museum:

-I was happy to go on a Golden Circle Tour run by Reykjavik Excursions:
+I was happy to go on a Reykjavik Golden Circle Tour run by Reykjavik Excursions:

 And go to the Sky Lagoon Geothermal Spa for some relaxation before a very early flight out.

-I am not going to say everything was perfect, the dorm room needed a few more lockers for one thing, and I won't say it was the best hostel in Reykjavik because I have no experience with any of the other hostels in town but it suited my needs.
-I slept well, it was clean and there were no bed bugs.
+I am not going to say everything was perfect; the dorm room needed a few more lockers for one thing, but it suited my every need.
+I slept well, it was clean, and there were no bed bugs.
 What more does a backpacker need?